Please choose your login server to continue:

 For board members, a secure board management system, such as the Aprio board portal, provides a convenient, one-stop location online to access board materials, annotate documents to prepare for productive conversation on core challenges at the meeting, and pose questions or table additional topics to the board chair or other directors.
 For orientation and ongoing learning, the board portal also provides a searchable library of board bylaws, strategic and financial plans, and archived board materials.
 Finally, board directors can log into the portal at any time and from any location including via mobile device.

 We’re all busy people.
 Directors are often travelling, and may sit on multiple boards or have other jobs.
-Board admins are also busy people with demanding schedules.
+Board secretaries and admins are also busy people with demanding schedules.
 Why should anyone need to spend countless hours trying to make sure everyone has access to the latest board materials when it could be as simple as clicking a button?

 Directors will no longer need to carry around a highlighter and pen to take notes on paper board materials.
 They’ll be able to add their annotations directly to digital documents, even while they’re offline.
 If needed, they can also share their notes with other board members.

-Admins can also add links to agendas, allowing directors to quickly and easily access the right documents without having to search through endless files or email swirls.
+Board secretaries can also add links to agendas, allowing directors to quickly and easily access the right documents without having to search through endless files or email swirls.
 This allows directors to come to meetings more prepared.

 Creating a board culture of inclusion – which means same time access to same board communication – is job #1 for a board chair looking to create a board that invites every member to have an equal voice.
 Inviting input through voting, polls, and online discussion is a valuable way to invite every director to have their say beyond board meetings.